Thebeleiver1/MarketPlace/README.md

 ---

-***User should not be able to view New Book form page without logging in***
+***User should not be able to view New product form page without logging in***

-**Feature:** User must be logged in to see the add new book form
+**Feature:** User must be logged in to see the add new product form
 - As site Admin
-- I want users to be required to log in in order to add a book listing
+- I want users to be required to log in in order to add a product listing
 - Because I want to encourage users to create an account on the site

-**Scenario:** User visits add new book page
+**Scenario:** User visits add new product page
 - Given I'm a logged out user
-- When I go to the add new book page
+- When I go to the add new product page
 - Then I am redirected to the login page

 ---